jstanier/tweet-scheduler/README.md

     rank,"The content of your tweet"

-Where rank is in numerical order of importance.
+Where rank is in numerical order of importance of the content you want to post.

 ### Output